DavidLuptak/video-blog-app/README.md

 ```

 ## Heroku deployment
-Application will be available at heroku server.
+Application is available at http://peaceful-eyrie-28867.herokuapp.com/.